 - Palace of Versailles –This ticket sets up your transfer and lets you skip the line…definitely worth checking out!

-Flights to Paris: I’d recommend searching through eDreams.net.
+I’d recommend searching through eDreams.net.
 They scan tons of different travel discount sites and feature special flight deals.
 Fly into Paris, and it’s just a short metro ride into the city!
+This handy metro map is incredibly helpful – I used it to map out my route from the airport to Gare du Nord.

 - Top photo spots in Paris: Discover the most awesome spots to snap photos around Paris!

-So, I hope you found this guide on unique things to do in Paris helpful.
+I hope you found this guide on unique things to do in Paris helpful.
 If you haven’t been, it should definitely be on your bucket list!
-Tell me—have you visited Paris and loved it as much as me?
-What are some of your favorite things to do in the City of Lights?
+Tell me—have you visited the City of Lights and loved it as much as me?
+What are some of your favorite things on your Paris bucket list?
 Let me know in the comments!